Nature of the energy source powering solar coronal loops driven by nanoflares: Brightening in AR 12234

 \section{Brightening in AR 12234}

-On 11 December 2014, during its second suborbital rocket flight, the Focusing Optics X-ray Solar Imager (FOXSI-2) detected a nanoflare in an active region (AR 12234), with faint emission in hard X-rays (above 3 keV), from plasma heated to temperatures above 10\,MK \citep{2017NatAs...1..771I}.
-The active region exhibited coronal brightenings recorded by AIA that are co-temporal to the inferred nanoflare in the same region.
-Unlike the active-region-scale brightening displayed in Fig.\,\ref{fig:f1}, the AR 12234 brightening is a small-scale event extending about 15\arcsec\ (Fig.\,\ref{fig:f3}).
+On 11 December 2014, during its second suborbital rocket flight, the Focusing Optics X-ray Solar Imager (FOXSI-2) detected a nanoflare in AR 12234, with faint emission in hard X-rays (above 3 keV), from plasma heated to temperatures above 10\,MK \citep{2017NatAs...1..771I}.
+The AR exhibited coronal brightenings recorded by AIA that are co-temporal to the inferred nanoflare in the same region.
+Unlike the AR-scale brightening displayed in Fig.\,\ref{fig:f1}, the AR 12234 brightening is a small-scale event extending about 15\arcsec\ (Fig.\,\ref{fig:f3}).
 Nonetheless, it shares similarities with the first example.

 The AR 12234 nanoflare is observed as a brightening in all the AIA EUV filters including the UV 160\,nm\ filter.
 In Fig.\,\ref{fig:f3}(a) we show the 9.4\,nm\ filter emission map during the reported nanoflare.
-The light curves from two different (east and west) regions covering the nanoflare exhibited large fluctuations (panel b).
-Clear, nearly simultaneous peaks from both the regions at 19:14\,UT\ in the AIA 9.4\,nm\ filter are co-temporal with the hard X-ray emission detected by FOXSI\footnote{Note that being on a suborbital rocket flight, FOXSI-2 recorded data for about 6 minutes only and thus the other peaks we display in Fig.\,\ref{fig:f3} occured outside the window of time FOXSI could observe.} \citep{2017NatAs...1..771I}.
-For comparison, we show the AIA 17.1\,nm\ filter emission map and light curves that reveal similar characteristics as the 9.4\,nm\ filter (panels c and d).
+The light curves from two different (east and west) regions covering the nanoflare exhibit large fluctuations (panel (b)).
+Clear, almost simultaneous peaks from both the regions at 19:14\,UT\ in the AIA 9.4\,nm\ filter are co-temporal with the hard X-ray emission detected by FOXSI\footnote{We note that being on a suborbital rocket flight, FOXSI-2 recorded data for about 6 minutes only and therefore the other peaks we display in Fig.\,\ref{fig:f3} occurred outside the window of time that FOXSI could observe.} \citep{2017NatAs...1..771I}.
+For comparison, we show the AIA 17.1\,nm\ filter emission map and light curves that reveal similar characteristics to the 9.4\,nm\ filter (panels (c) and (d)).

-The surface magnetic field underlying this nanoflare (panel e) is qualitatively similar to that near the east footpoint in Fig.\,\ref{fig:f1}.
-Here, too, we observe cancellation of the surface magnetic flux at a rate of about $10^{15}$\,Mx\,s$^{-1}$ (panel f).
-Thus, also in the case of this FOXSI nanoflare the coronal brightening is causally associated with the dynamic evolution of the magnetic field in the form of flux cancellation at the surface.
+The surface magnetic field underlying this nanoflare (panel (e)) is qualitatively similar to that near the east footpoint in Fig.\,\ref{fig:f1}.
+Here we also observe cancellation of the surface magnetic flux at a rate of about $10^{15}$\,Mx\,s$^{-1}$ (panel (f)).
+Therefore, also in the case of this FOXSI nanoflare the coronal brightening is causally associated with the dynamic evolution of the magnetic field in the form of flux cancellation at the surface.